- Play video

 | Common Name | Penstemon 'Cambridge Mix' |

-The bell-shaped flowers of Penstemon look best when contrasted with flat heads or soft grasses:
+The vertical, bell-shaped spikes of 'Cambridge Mix' look best when contrasted with softer textures and flat flower heads from our collection:

-- ☁️ Achillea 'Ballerina': Shape Contrast.
-The fluffy, white buttons of Achillea contrast beautifully with the long, tubular bells of the Penstemon.
-Both flower for a long time through summer.
+- ☁️ Achillea 'Ballerina': The Shape Contrast.
+The fluffy, white button-like flowers of Achillea provide a perfect horizontal contrast to the upright tubular bells of the Penstemon.
+Both are incredibly long-flowering.

-- 🌾 Briza Maxima (Quaking Grass): Texture.
-The nodding, shaking heads of the grass add movement to the sturdy clumps of Penstemon, creating a relaxed, naturalistic feel.
+- 🌾 Briza Maxima (Quaking Grass): The Texture Match.
+The nodding, shimmering seed heads of Quaking Grass add movement and an airy, naturalistic feel to the solid, colourful clumps of Penstemon.

 📅 Sowing & Flowering Calendar